core-wg/resource-directory/draft-ietf-core-resource-directory.md

 An RD implementation of this specification MUST support query filtering for the rt parameter as defined in {{RFC6690}}.

+The URI Discovery operation can yield multiple URIs of a particular resource type.
+The client may use any of the discovered addresses initially.

 The discovery request interface is specified as follows: